metal3-io/metal3-docs/design/baremetal-operator/retry-interface.md

 ## Summary

-This proposal aims to introduce a new declarative API to forcibly resume a waiting BareMetalHost resource from an error state when a fix is immediately available, so that it could be possible to reduce the waiting time required
+This proposal aims to introduce a new declarative API to forcibly retry the reconciliation of a waiting BareMetalHost resource (being in error state) when a fix is immediately available, so that it could be possible to reduce the waiting time required

 ## Motivation